merijndejonge/OidcTemplate/README.md

 cd src\OidcTemplate.Api && dotnet run
 cd src\OidcTemplate.Client && dotnet run
 ```
-You can now access the application by navigating to http://localhost:5002 in your web browser.
+You can now access the application by navigating to https://localhost:5002 in your web browser.

-This will redirect you to the login page of your IdentityServer4 token server at http://localhost:5000.
+This will redirect you to the login page of your IdentityServer4 token server at https://localhost:5000.
 Here you first need to create an account.
-After crfeating an account you are redirected back to http://localhost:5002.
-If you then click on the `Fetch data` tab, a request is made to the SampleDataController WebApi that is running at http://localhost:5001.
+After creating an account you are redirected back to https://localhost:5002.
+If you then click on the `Fetch data` tab, a request is made to the SampleDataController WebApi that is running at https://localhost:5001.
 This service consumes the provided access token that you received when logging in.
 Only with this valid access token, the service will execute and provide you with weather forecast data.

 # Used resources
 * [IdentityServer4 documentation page](https://identityserver4.readthedocs.io/en/release/)